jaredbarranco/barrancolab-blog/content/posts/static-website.md

 #### Nav Bar Re-Org
 I wanted to keep the "Home" page of my site as plain as possible, with minimal links.
 This means I needed to re-org the Nav Bar.

 The theme has three main page types: main, page, and post.
-The `main` page is the home landing page.
-The `page` type can be treated as a "subpage" since it contains a fast link back to `main`.
-Finally, the `post` page is for blog posts.
+The "main" page is the home landing page.
+The "page" type can be treated as a "subpage" since it contains a fast link back to "main".
+Finally, the "post" page is for blog posts.
 To begin, I [added a Dedicated blog page to the menu.json array](https://github.com/jaredbarranco/barrancolab-blog/commit/0bf2ce1b0a390f3a30b9ff7b587b60ce72009a78).

-All pages gets links added to them based on `Header.js`.
+All pages gets links added to them based on "Header.js".
 I found where the Nav Links are selected and added.
-I [reassigned](https://github.com/jaredbarranco/barrancolab-blog/commit/46d90b38bd388757fbc9b87de26b2b8cc2f9828a#diff-134f059f6afa4857c72a9b09e4a74672cba3f61299b8ad7f4311821d7f71541a) this functionality to the `/blog` page.
+I [reassigned](https://github.com/jaredbarranco/barrancolab-blog/commit/46d90b38bd388757fbc9b87de26b2b8cc2f9828a#diff-134f059f6afa4857c72a9b09e4a74672cba3f61299b8ad7f4311821d7f71541a) this functionality to the "/blog" page.
 Now, only the Blog will contain the categories identified by the taxonomy parser.

 The Blog page's format is basically the lower half of the original Hydrogen theme.
 A quick copy/paste later, we have the [blog sub-page](https://github.com/jaredbarranco/barrancolab-blog/commit/9ed77496febc6aa0fb08ed103a398bdb24144cf1).
 The page's slug will automatically use this as the source.